DileepKumarIrri/Port-Folio/_posts/2024-10-29-Ml Overview.md

 - **Feature Preprocessing**:
   - **Feature Engineering**: Creating new features to improve model performance.
-  - **Scaling**: Techniques such as Z-score normalization and Min-Max scaling to ensure consistent units.
+  - **Feature Scaling**: Techniques such as Z-score normalization and Min-Max scaling to ensure consistent units.
   - **Feature Selection**: Selecting the most relevant features to enhance model efficiency.
   - **Dimensionality Reduction**: Reducing feature space using techniques like PCA and LDA.

 ---

-### 2. Model Handling
+### 3. Model Handling

 Once the data is processed, the next step is to prepare it for the machine learning model:
 - **Data Splitting**: Divide data into training, validation, and test sets.